6 Tips On Eco-Friendly Home Cleaning (2025 Guide)

 1. Don’t Use Cleaners with Ammonia or Chlorine Bleach

 Both chlorine bleach and ammonia can be harmful to your family’s health and are highly toxic.
-The fumes of chlorine bleach can irritate your eyes and skin while inhaling ammonia can be harmful in high amounts.
+The fumes of chlorine bleach can irritate your eyes and skin, while inhaling ammonia can be harmful in high amounts.

 Always avoid cleaners with these ingredients, both when you buy them and when you clean your home.
 The best and safest way to clean your home is to use a combination of eco-friendly cleaning products and natural household cleaners.